-SECTION 17.
+SECTION 18.
 EFFECT OF MISSING OR INCORRECT INFORMATION.

-Except as provided in [UCC Section 9-337], for the purposes of this [act], a certificate of title or other record required or authorized by this [act] is effective even if it contains incorrect information or does not contain required information.
+Except as otherwise provided in [UCC Section 9-337], a certificate of title or other record required or authorized by this [act] is effective even if it contains incorrect information or does not contain required information.